 The Council's local Code of Corporate Governance has been reviewed and updated to reflect current organisational structures and systems.
-It was reviewed and approved by the Audit and Governance Committee in December 2023.
+The Code was reviewed and approved by the Audit and Governance Committee on 11 December 2023 and is scheduled to be reviewed again at its meeting on 23 September 2025.
 The effectiveness of the Council's arrangements has been assessed based on this Code.